33rd District Court in Woodhaven

 - Arraignment – An arraignment is the first event in a felony case, and it happens in the city district court where a crime allegedly occurred.
 Arraignments are a court hearing where the judge sets a bond for a defendant and schedules further court dates.

-Types of Misdemeanor Cases for Which a Plea or Trial May Take Place in the District Court
+Types of Misdemeanor Cases for Which a Plea or Trial May Take Place

 - Retail Fraud (Shoplifting)